- July 27, 2022

-The parties come to a settlement after engaging in a series of negotiations.
-The final agreement is memorialized by a written document that is signed by both parties.
-This agreement is known as a “release”.
-It typically includes a dollar amount that the defendant’s insurance carrier has agreed to pay the plaintiff in exchange for not pursuing any further legal action or lawsuits.
+Following a series of negotiations, the parties come to a final settlement agreement memorialized by a written document, known as a “release,” signed by all parties.
+This settlement will include the amount of money the defendant’s insurance carrier has agreed to pay the plaintiff in exchange for not pursuing further legal action or a personal injury lawsuit.

-In formal personal injury lawsuits, a private individual (the “plaintiff”) files a lawsuit against another individual, business, corporation or government entity (the “defendant”).
-The suit usually claims that the plaintiff suffered an injury or harm caused by the defendant’s negligence, irresponsibility or carelessness (regardless of intention).
+In a formal personal injury lawsuit, the injured party (the “plaintiff”) files a lawsuit against the individual, business, corporation, or government entity (the “defendant”) responsible for the injuries.
+A personal injury lawsuit claims that the plaintiff suffered an injury or harm due to the defendant’s negligence, irresponsibility, or carelessness, regardless of intention.

 - The defendant files their answer after being served with the lawsuit.

-- Both parties engage in discovery –both sides are able to obtain information from each other through written discovery and oral discovery (known as a “deposition”).
+- Both parties engage in “discovery,” which is a process in which both sides obtain information from each other that is relevant to the case.
+This process may involve written discovery or oral discovery (also known as a “deposition”).

-- The parties will often engage in certain actions using “motions” –the judge will decide whether the motion is valid or not.
+- Both parties will engage in certain case-related actions using “motions,” and a judge will decide whether each motion is valid.

-- The judge will generally order a pretrial conference to narrow the issues down further and/or engage in settlement talks again before going to trial.
+- The judge will generally order a pretrial conference to narrow the issues further or engage in settlement talks before trial.

-- Once trial is over, the judge or jury will deliberate and make a decision as to what amount to award the plaintiff.
+- Once the trial is over, the judge or jury will deliberate and decide what amount to award the plaintiff.

-- After the verdict, the losing side may bring post-trial motions and appeals to convince the judge that another remedy is sufficient.
+- After the verdict, the losing side may bring post-trial motions or appeals to convince the judge that another remedy is sufficient.

-- Once it is all over, the winning party will be responsible to collect on the judgement.
+- Once it is all over, the winning party will be able to collect on the judgment.

 Consult with an Orange County Personal Injury Attorney

-If you or a loved one has been injured in an accident that was caused by the negligent or reckless act of another person or entity, you may be entitled to monetary damages.
-For more information or to schedule a free consultation with an experienced Orange County personal injury attorney, call the Law Offices of Samer Habbas today at 888.848.5084.
+You may be entitled to compensation if you or a loved one has suffered due to an accident caused by another person or entity’s negligence or recklessness.
+For more information or to schedule a free consultation with an experienced Orange County personal injury attorney, call the Law Offices of Samer Habbas today at 888-848-5084.